8 surprising non-tax-deductible expense claims that are often included in expense claims

 Depreciation of assets is an unavoidable part of a business and is not a tax-deductible expense.
 The perceived losses from buildings, vehicles, equipment, and technology should not be included in your tax return.

 However, when it comes to making improvements to capital assets such as properties, it gets a bit more complicated as to what is and isn’t tax deductible.
-Necessary repairs such as structural, plumbing or electrical issues can be claimed on.
-However, renovations to improve the entrance to the building, which may result in structural changes is a non-deductible tax expense, as it is deemed by the HMRC as unnecessary for the operation of your business.
+Necessary repairs, such as structural, plumbing or electrical issues, can be claimed.
+However, renovations to improve the entrance to the building, which may result in structural changes, are a non-deductible tax expense, as they are deemed by the HMRC as unnecessary for the operation of your business.

 7. Legal fees